CRIME PREVENTION

 These factors can help you control access to your property:

-Maintain your property well; keep lawns mowed, hedges trimmed and your home in good repair.
+• Maintain your property well; keep your front yard and driveways clean, keep lawns mowed, hedges trimmed and your home in good repair.

 Crime decreases if the opportunity to commit crime is reduced or eliminated.
 CPTED works by eliminating criminal opportunities in and around your property.
 This can result in your property being a less appealing target.
 Lack of maintenance tends to make people feel unsafe and feel that undesirable behavior occurs here.